 Parish Listening Sessions

-Three listening sessions are scheduled for early May, before and after Masses, to give parishioners an opportunity to share thoughts on faith life and how we as a parish might reach out to people who are not in the pews.
-We are seeking suggestions on specific goals that would support our three Parish Priorities.
+Three listening sessions were offered in early May, before and after Masses, to give parishioners an opportunity to share thoughts on faith life and how we as a parish might reach out to people who are not in the pews, in support of our three Parish Priorities.

-The Listening Session will be segmented into three groups by age:
+The Listening Session were segmented into three groups by age:

 Group (1) 18-35